iTwin/itwinjs-core/docs/bis/intro/schemas-domains.md

 The next layer in the BIS family of ECSchemas above “Core” is “Common”.
 That is where broad concepts applicable to multiple disciplines are defined.
 As an example, a Building “Common” schema may include concepts like stories, but not details of architecture (such as Windows), or structure (such as beams).

-The three layers above “Common” specialize on a single discipline (in the figure above, sharing the same initial letter), while differentiating in their purpose: “Interop”, “Physical” and “Functional/Analytical”.
+The three layers above “Common” specialize on a single discipline (in the figure above, sharing the same initial letter), while differentiating in their purpose: “Interoperability”, “Physical” and “Functional/Analytical”.

-### The Interop layer
+### The Interoperability layer

-The “Interop” layer aims to contain concepts that other disciplines will need to implement or reference.
+The “Interoperability” layer aims to contain concepts that other disciplines will need to implement or reference.
 As an example, an IElectricalLoad mixin defined by the electrical discipline may allow other disciplines to define required electrical service (pumps, elevators, server rooms, etc.).

 ### The Physical layer